abinit/abinit/doc/developers/developers_howto.md

     (gdb) bt

+Display additional information of a selected stack frame (the first one here), such as function arguments before the error, with the commands:

+    (gdb) bt
+    (gdb) select-frame 1
+    (gdb) info args

 !!! tip

     Remember to compile the code with the `-g` option.
 Avoid debugging code compiled with -O3.
     In some tricky cases, you may need to resort to -O0 or use Fortran `print` statements to avoid miscompilation.

+!!! tip

+    For debugging MPI jobs, serial debuggers attached to individual processes in an MPI job are useful.
+    Run an MPI job (4 processes in this example) that opens one `xterm` terminal window for each process and then loads the ABINIT executable in the GNU debugger for that process using the command:

+        mpirun -n 4 xterm -e gdb path_to_abinit_executable

+    Run ABINIT on each process separately by typing the following command on every terminal window opened during the previous step:

+        (gdb) run path_to_input_abi

+    Next, gdb can be used as in the serial case.

 For a more complete introduction to *gdb*, we suggest this youtube tutorial: